ebi-pf-team/interproscan-docs/docs/HowToDownload.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Before you run interproscan for the first time, you should run the command:
 ::
-    python3 setup.py
+    python3 setup.py interproscan.properties

 This command will press and index the hmm models to prepare them into a format used by hmmscan.

 Panther models
 ~~~~~~~~~~~~~~~~~~~~~~~~~